galasa-dev/galasa.dev/src/markdown-pages/docs/creating-a-project/gradle-offline-project.md

 title: "Creating an example project using Gradle with the zipped distribution"
 ---

-If you are using the Galasa zipped distribution, complete the following steps to create a Galasa project  using Gradle.
  If you are using the Galasa plug-in from the external update site, follow the steps in the [Creating a Galasa project using Gradle](/docs/creating-project-Galasa/creating-project-online-Gradle)documentation.

+## Creating an example Galasa project using Gradle (zipped distribution)

+If you are using the Galasa zipped distribution, complete the following steps to create a Galasa project using Gradle:

 Note that there are some variations in the Eclipse interface, depending on the version of Eclipse that you are using.

-## Creating an example Galasa project using Gradle (zipped distribution)

 1. Ensure that Eclipse is running.
 1. Depending on your operating system, choose either _Window > Preferences_ or _Eclipse > Preferences_, check that you are using the correct version of Gradle, and then select `Galasa` from the left hand pane.